Teekiz/skull-timer/README.md

 3. Automatic Updates: The timer adjusts based on interactions with NPCs and other players.

-4. Expiration & Removal: The timer is removed when the skull expires or the player dies
+4. Expiration & Removal: The timer is removed when the skull expires or the player dies.

 ## Installation